CP/M pages

 WBOOT (function 1)

 Reloads the command processor and (on some systems) the BDOS as well.
 How it does this is implementation-dependent; it may use the reserved tracks of a floppy disc or extra memory.
+It will then hand control to the command processor.

 CONST (function 2)